-The range is from 1000 to 4294967295 milliseconds.
-The default is 0 milliseconds.

-15. In the Adv Reachable Interval field, type the reachable interval that the VLAN transmits in router advertisements.

-The reachable interval is period during which a remote IPv6 device is considered reachable after receipt of a neighbor discovery confirmation message.

-16. In the Adv Interval field, type the period between router advertisements from the VLAN.

-- 17. From the Adv Managed Config Flag menu, select to enable or disable the router advertisement "managed address configuration flag" for the VLAN: - Disable: End nodes use automatic address configuration.
+- The range is from 1000 to 4294967295 milliseconds.
+The default is 0 milliseconds. - 15.
+In the Adv Reachable Interval field, type the reachable interval that the VLAN transmits in router advertisements. - The reachable interval is period during which a remote IPv6 device is considered reachable after receipt of a neighbor discovery confirmation message. - The range is from 0 to 3600000.
+The default is 0. - 16.
+In the Adv Interval field, type the period between router advertisements from the VLAN. - The range is from 4 to 1800 seconds.
+The default is 600 seconds. - 17.
+From the Adv Managed Config Flag menu, select to enable or disable the router advertisement "managed address configuration flag" for the VLAN: - Disable: End nodes use automatic address configuration.
 This is the default setting. - Enable: End nodes use DHCPv6 to obtain an IPv6 address. - 18.
 From the Adv Other Config Flag menu, select to enable or disable the router advertisement "other stateful configuration flag" for the VLAN: - Disabled: Router advertisements do not include the other stateful configuration flag.
 This is the default setting. - Enabled: Router advertisements include the other stateful configuration flag.
 The other stateful configuration flag informs an IPv6 host to use DHCPv6 to get additional configuration information such as, for example, the IPv6 address of a DNS server. - 19.
-From the Router Preference menu, select the router preference advertisements for the VLAN.

-You can select High, Medium, or Low.
-The default is Medium.

-- 20. In the Adv Suppress Flag list, select to enable or disable the router advertisement suppression for the VLAN: - Disabled: Router advertisements are transmitted for the VLAN (that is, they are not suppressed).
+From the Router Preference menu, select the router preference advertisements for the VLAN. - You can select High, Medium, or Low.
+The default is Medium. - 20.
+In the Adv Suppress Flag list, select to enable or disable the router advertisement suppression for the VLAN: - Disabled: Router advertisements are transmitted for the VLAN (that is, they are not suppressed).
 This is the default setting. - Enabled: Router advertisements are suppressed for the VLAN. - 21.
-From the Destination Unreachables menu, select to enable or disable the transmission of ICMPv6 destination unreachable messages on the VLAN: - Disabled: ICMPv6 destination unreachable messages are not transmitted for the VLAN.

-• Enabled: ICMPv6 destination unreachable messages are transmitted for the VLAN.
-This is the default setting.
+From the Destination Unreachables menu, select to enable or disable the transmission of ICMPv6 destination unreachable messages on the VLAN: - Disabled: ICMPv6 destination unreachable messages are not transmitted for the VLAN. - Enabled: ICMPv6 destination unreachable messages are transmitted for the VLAN.
+This is the default setting. - 22.
+Click the Save button.

-Table 54.
+Table 58.
 IPv6 VLAN configuration information